 Your call schedule varies by rotation.
 Mayo Clinic follows the schedule recommendations of the Accreditation Council for Graduate Medical Education.

 The evaluation procedures used in the fellowship include quarterly written evaluations prepared by each consultant.
 The evaluations are reviewed with you and then filed in your permanent file.
-Likewise at the end of each quarter, you will be encouraged to submit a written evaluation of your experience with each consultant.
+At the end of each quarter, you're encouraged to submit a written evaluation of your experience with each consultant.